Tracking the Tropics Week 5: June storms, Hurricane Hazel & the nickname ‘Hurricane Alley’

 RALEIGH, N.C.
-(WNCN) — In Week five of Tracking the Tropics, we head out to Houston to discuss June storms, take a look back at the devastation of Hurricane Hazel which birthed the nickname “Hurricane Alley” for the North Carolina coast.
+(WNCN) — In Week five of Tracking the Tropics, we head out to Houston to discuss June storms and take a look back at the devastation of Hurricane Hazel which birthed the nickname “Hurricane Alley” for the North Carolina coast.

 Although June is the first official month of the Atlantic hurricane season, it is historically not an active month for hurricanes or tropical storms.
 Despite that history, we have seen four named storms in the month of June for 2020.